Installation of Slimline Tanks and SMALL ROUND TANKS

 Step 3: Link the lowest outlets of each tank with a flexible hose.
 Usually you should start with the inlet at the smallest tank in the chain of tanks but it doesn’t really matter as long as each tanks outlets are at the same height.

-Step 4: The water will now align at the same height as water starts filling the tanks.
+Step 4: The water will now align/rise at the same height as water starts filling the tanks.
 Connect your pump to the outlet on the last tank in the chain.